em-a-zed/Behave_Yourself/_contents/What_You_Need_Hardware.md

 ### Arenas

 The design and construction of arenas suitable for containing the animals in a defined space during tracking (perhaps in the presence of visual stimulation of the individuals) requires the consideration of some key aspects such as:

 -   the material used to construct the arena should be transparent, in particular the top, which is the part through which the video camera will be recording the behaviour of the enclosed animals;

 -   the shape of the arena should be considered carefully, according to the intentions of the experimenter.
-In particular, circular shaped arenas are generally used in order to avoid having corners into which the animals may tend to find "refuge", which may result in the animals remaining immobile for most of the experiment time.
+In particular, circular shaped arenas are generally used in order to avoid having corners into which the animals may tend to find \"refuge\", which may result in the animals remaining immobile for most of the experiment time.
 On the other hand, circular open spaces may be a source of stress, in particular for single animals, and this should be kept in due consideration.
-In this respect, throughout the years, many other geometries for arenas used to study particular aspects of *Drosophila melanogaster* behaviour have been proposed (see for example, \cite{soibam_modeling_2012} or
+In this respect, throughout the years, many other geometries for arenas used to study particular aspects of *Drosophila melanogaster* behaviour have been proposed (see for example, (Soibam et al. 2012) or (Tom Mekdara et al. 2012)).
-    \cite{tom_mekdara_novel_2012}).

 -   In the case of experiments involving insects, such as Drosophila, the height of the enclosing arena (i.e. floor to ceiling) requires a careful design in order to restrict the vertical motion of the flies by not allowing them to fly, but only walk.
-Also the height should decline towards the edges of the arena, so that the flies can only adopt an upright standing position throughout the arena, as described in the paper by Simon et al. (\cite{simon_new_2010}).
+Also the height should decline towards the edges of the arena, so that the flies can only adopt an upright standing position throughout the arena, as described in the paper by Simon et al. (Simon and Dickinson 2010).

-1.  <span class="underline">Construction of fruit fly arenas</span>

-    In our lab we employ circular arenas of varying diameters, according to the type of experimental setup employed (i.e. single animal *vs* multiple animals)(\cite{meda_searching_2020},
-    \cite{meda_heuristic_2022}).
-Such arenas are made from
-    transparent (or semi-transparent) colourless 3D-printed resin.
+1. [Construction of fruit fly arenas]{.underline} In our lab we employ circular arenas of varying diameters, according to the type of experimental setup employed (i.e. single animal *vs* multiple animals) (Meda et al. 2020), (Meda et al. 2022).
+Such arenas are made from transparent (or semi-transparent) colourless 3D-printed resin.
 The design of the arenas can be done in many ways.
-One of these is to employ technical drawing software, such as Inkscape, to produce a vectorialized profile of the circular arena (i.e. a side view plane) which can then be "spun" virtually around it's center to produce a 3D solid of revolution using software, such as OpenSCAD, which allows to export the design as a file representing the 3D structure in a format which can be used to instruct a 3D printer to produce the solid object represented in the diagram using the desired material (such as transparent resin).
-    A possible workflow for the design of a circular arena with the characteristics described in \cite{simon_new_2010} would be:
+One of these is to employ technical drawing software, such as Inkscape, to produce a vectorialized profile of the circular arena (i.e. a side view plane) which can then be \"spun\" virtually around it's center to produce a 3D solid of revolution using software, such as OpenSCAD, which allows to export the design as a file representing the 3D structure in a format which can be used to instruct a 3D printer to produce the solid object represented in the diagram using the desired material (such as transparent resin).
+A possible workflow for the design of a circular arena with the characteristics described in (Simon and Dickinson 2010) would be:

-    1. Generate the 2D profile by plotting the mathematical function which describes the profile using an R script (i.e. using RStudio).
+    a.
+Generate the 2D profile by plotting the mathematical function which describes the profile using an R script (i.e. using RStudio).

-    2. Export the plotted profile image from RStudio as an "svg" type file.
+    b.
+Export the plotted profile image from RStudio as an \"svg\" type file.
 Make sure to choose the option to **not** conserve the aspect ratio, otherwise the true size of the object will not be maintained.

-    3. Open the "svg" file with Inkscape.
+    c.
+Open the \"svg\" file with Inkscape.

-    4. Ungroup the imported object to isolate it from the background which is also imported with the original "svg" image.
+    d.
+Ungroup the imported object to isolate it from the background which is also imported with the original \"svg\" image.

-    5. Delete the underlying background and keep the object.
+    e.
+Delete the underlying background and keep the object.

-    6. Put the Inkscape grid into "mm" mode.
+    f.
+Put the Inkscape grid into \"mm\" mode.

-    7. Use the "node tool" and identify the nodes at the extremities of each of the segments which make up the profile.
-Select one adjacent node on either side of adjacent segments and click the "join selected nodes" button in the toolbar.
+    g.
+Use the \"node tool\" and identify the nodes at the extremities of each of the segments which make up the profile.
+Select one adjacent node on either side of adjacent segments and click the
+        \"join selected nodes\" button in the toolbar.
 There are various instructional videos online showing this procedure.

-    8. Finally, select all the segments and use the "Paths" menu to combine all the paths into one.
+    h.
+Finally, select all the segments and use the \"Paths\" menu to combine all the paths into one.

-    9. Now use the "Fill and stroke" menu to make the lines of the desired thickness (usually would be 1.5-2.0 mm)
+    i.
+Now use the \"Fill and stroke\" menu to make the lines of the desired thickness (usually would be 1.5-2.0 mm)

-    10. Select the object and move the object to (0,0) coordinates (Inkscape has 0,0 coordinates in the top lef hand corner, it is better to move the object to the bottom left hand corner, as OpenSCAD then reads that as being the (0,0) position in it's own reference framework.
-In Inkscape, on an A4 sheet of paper in portrait mode, this would be at [0, 292] (not [0, 297], because the object has a size of 5mm, if the line thickness chosen is 1.5mm and the floor-to-ceiling height of the arena is 3.5mm).
+    j.
+Select the object and move the object to (0,0) coordinates (Inkscape has 0,0 coordinates in the top lef hand corner, it is better to move the object to the bottom left hand corner, as OpenSCAD then reads that as being the (0,0) position in it's own reference framework.
+In Inkscape, on an A4 sheet of paper in portrait mode, this would be at \[0, 292\] (not \[0, 297\], because the object has a size of 5mm, if the line thickness chosen is 1.5mm and the floor-to-ceiling height of the arena is 3.5mm).

-    11. Check the size of the object to make sure the dimensions of the object are as you want them to be (i.e. the radius, thickness, and max. ceiling height.
+    k.
+Check the size of the object to make sure the dimensions of the object are as you want them to be (i.e. the radius, thickness, and max. ceiling height.
 Correct them if necessary).

-    12. Save the Inkscape object as an "svg" file.
+    l.
+Save the Inkscape object as an \"svg\" file.

-    13. Open the "svg" file using OpenSCAD.
-To open the "svg" file open a "New Document" in OpenSCAD, then use the OpenSCAD console to issue an "import()" command.
+    m.
+Open the \"svg\" file using OpenSCAD.
+To open the \"svg\" file open a \"New Document\" in OpenSCAD, then use the OpenSCAD console to issue an \"import()\" command.

-    14. Translate the position of the object to have the X coordinates at zero (Actually, for technical reasons, it is better to place the object at 3D coordinates (x=0.0001, y=0, z=0).
+    n.
+Translate the position of the object to have the X coordinates at zero (Actually, for technical reasons, it is better to place the object at 3D coordinates (x=0.0001, y=0, z=0).

-    15. Use the "`rotate_extrude`" command to make a 3D object.
+    o.
+Use the \"`rotate_extrude`\" command to make a 3D object.
 Check the figure below representing an example of an arena produced with the above procedure: the commands described at points 13, 14 and 15, should be issued in the reverse order (i.e. in OpenSCAD, transformations of a defined object are prepended to (i.e. given before) the generation of the object.
 In the figure, the OpenSCAD console is visible on the left of the 3D object and it shows the commands in the order in which they should be issued.
 		![image-center]({{ site.url }}{{ site.baseurl}}/assets/images/OpenSCAD_60mm_Arena.png)
-    16. Save the 3D object as an "stl" file.
+    p.
+Save the 3D object as an \"stl\" file.

-    17. Send to 3D printing service to be printed in the material of choice.
+    q.
+Send to 3D printing service to be printed in the material of choice.
 Generally this would be transparent resin.